Aamina-Patel/RDAMP-Dimensional-Model-PowerBI/README.md

 The fact table contains the foreign keys referencing the relevant dimension tables and measures including revenue, cost of sales, profit, discount amount and quantity.

 I chose to create the following dimensional tables as they best suited the requirements of ACE:
- - dim_product - contains all product information eg, name, category, sub-category and segment
+ - dim_product - contains all product information e.g. name, category, sub-category and segment
- - dim_location - contains all store locations eg, city, postal code, region and country
+ - dim_location - contains all store locations e.g. city, postal code, region and country
  - dim_date - contains order date, month, quarter and year for time-based analysis
  - dim_order_mode - contains two order modes, online and in-store